 Let ‘Em Eat Luke’s: Luke’s Local Mealbox

 Their mantra is: It's all about helping busy people eat well.
 Let's face it, in a perfect world, dinner would be pre-planned and pre-prepped, and cooking and eating it would cure the day's stress, not cause it!
-The Luke's Mealbox is a sort of hybrid mashup between a CSA (community supported agriculture) program, personal catering, and an artisan food shop.
-The website is easy to use and has a handy sidebar menu so you can easily select your dietary preferences: Gluten Free, Dairy Free, Vegetarian, Vegan, even a category for certified organic as well as Sugar Free.
-All Luke's meals are prepared by local chefs, all the produce comes from local farms, and the artisan items are all locally sourced (like bread or granola for snacking!).
-The best part?
-You get to choose which items go in that box for every order: pick both farmers’ market produce and enough pre-prepped meals made by local chefs to last your family a week.
-Dinners arrive ready for oven or microwave: Braised Short Ribs with Smoked Potato Puree and peppery Swiss Chard, coupled with a fragrant and flavorful Quinoa and Beet Salad for your gang to munch on.
-Nowadays, you can also take a stroll over to their shiny new brick and mortar San Francisco shop on Cole Street, too, if you feel like getting down with their goodies.
+The Luke's Mealbox is a sort of hybrid mashup between a CSA (community-supported agriculture) program, personal catering, and an artisan food shop.
+The website is easy to use and has a handy sidebar menu so you can easily select your dietary preferences: Gluten Free, Dairy Free, Vegetarian, Vegan, even a category for certified organic as well as sugar-free.

 Fast as Greased Lightning: Gobble

-These are weekly dinner kits designed for ten minutes with just one pan so say goodbye to grocery shopping, meal planning & prep, and all that cleanup!
-Gobble shops, chops, and delivers gourmet 3-step recipes for 1-pan cooking with zero prep required.
+Say goodbye to grocery shopping, meal planning and prep, and all that cleanup!
+Gobble shops, chops and delivers gourmet three-step recipes for one-pan cooking with zero prep required.
 How about picky eaters?
-Try Pan-Roasted Chicken & Fennel over Butternut Squash Risotto, it comes 'Certified' Gobble Kid Friendly.
-Take a walk on the wilder side with: BBQ Tempeh Sandwich with Sweet Potato & Candied Pecan Salad.
+Try Pan-Roasted Chicken & Fennel over Butternut Squash Risotto, it comes "Certified" Gobble Kid Friendly.
+Take a walk on the wilder side with BBQ Tempeh Sandwich with Sweet Potato & Candied Pecan Salad.
 What have you got to lose when it's just a one-pan cleanup?

-Cost: All-inclusive price of $11.95 per meal if you order 6 or more meals and $13.95 per meal if you order 4 meals.
-If you are ordering 6 meals, you'll pay $71.70 total.
+Cost: All-inclusive price of $11.95/meal if you order six or more meals and $13.95/meal if you order four meals.
 Shipping is free for all orders.